 By doing so, you can avoid any conflicts during the installation or operation of Nmap.

-Once you have ensured that your system packages are up-to-date, you can proceed with the installation process of Nmap.
+Once you have ensured that your system packages are up-to-date, you can proceed with the Nmap installation process.
 Fortunately, Nmap is available in Debian’s default repository, making the installation process straightforward.
 You can install Nmap by executing the following command in the terminal:

 sudo apt install nmap